2018 Carolina Panthers season: Week 13: at Tampa Bay Buccaneers

 The Panthers, thanks in part to Newton's four interceptions, fell to 6-6.
 The day after the game, the Panthers announced defensive line coach Brady Hoke and assistant secondary/cornerbacks coach Jeff Imamura had been fired.
 Ron Rivera would also take over defensive play calling duties, although Washington would retain the title of defensive coordinator.

 Week 14: at Cleveland Browns

 With the loss, Carolina fell to 6-7.

 Week 15: vs. New Orleans Saints

 The Panthers came into Monday night facing the NFC South champion and playoff-bound Saints.
 Carolina's defense stifled Drew Brees and the Saints offense for most of the game, forcing three turnovers.
 Cornerback Donte Jackson had a pick-two on a two-point conversion attempt and fellow corner James Bradberry had an interception.
 However, the Panthers offense stalled on several drives, including their final one.
 With the loss, the team's record fell to 6-8.

 Week 16: vs. Atlanta Falcons

 During the week, the Panthers decided to give backup QB Taylor Heinicke his first NFL start due to Newton's injured shoulder.
-The Panthers lost 24-10, extending their losing streak to 7 games.
-Their record stood at 6-9.
+The Panthers lost 24-10, extending their losing streak to 7 games (6–9 overall).
+They were also both swept by the Falcons and eliminated from playoff contention as a result.